DaveBenham/VenomModules/README.md

 - **Rectify** (light blue)
 - **Normalized Rectify** (dark blue)
 - **Morph SQR <--> SAW <--> EVEN** (pink)
+- **Limited PWM 3%-97%** (green)
+- **Full PWM 0%-100%** (red)

-The even waveform is the same as what is produced by the Befaco Even module.
+The even waveform with the Saw Morph option is the same as what is produced by the Befaco Even module.
 It consists of the fundamental plus even harmonics.

+The PWM percentages for sine, triangle, and saw waveforms represent the relative width of the positive portion of the bipolar waveform.

 ##### Sin, Tri, Saw Shape CV inputs
 The initial release of VCO Lab required 20 volts peak to peak CV to cover the entire shape range for Sin, Tri, and Saw.
 Starting with V 2.9.0 these ports now default to 10 volts peak to peak covering the entire range.
 These ports have a context menu option to revert to old behavior.